 A coinbase transaction is the first transaction in a block.
 It has special validation rules:

-All outputs must have Coinbase locks, with the height parameter set to the current block height
+All outputs must have Coinbase locks, or Contracts lock to the CGP address

-The usual rules about validating mint inputs are not applied.
-In particular, contracts do not run, and native Zen tokens may be minted.
+The usual rules about validating a transaction are noy applied.
+In addition, contracts cannot be activated

-The amount of tokens of any given type that may be minted in a coinbase transaction are bounded above by the sum of the block reward, the claimable sacrifice, and the total fees paid.
+The amount of tokens of any given type that may be minted in a coinbase transaction are bounded above by the sum of the block reward allocated to the miner and the CGP allocation properly given too, the claimable sacrifice, and the total fees paid.

 Each transaction is validated per-input.
 For each input, zero or more witnesses provide information sufficient to prove that the input can be spent.
 The rules for validating this can refer to the whole transaction, or even to other parts of the blockchain (e.g. to UTXOs not spent in the transaction being verified, to the last block’s timestamp, etc.).